aquette/addon-smartnut/README.md

 But can easily be adapted to any other broker/bus/method (HomeKit, ...)
 * support the following types of devices:
     * USB: plug and play for (decent) USB device, including multiple ones
-    * SNMP, NetXML and NUT client (for remote NUT upsd server, like Synology NAS): with manual edits, but will be eased by using nut-scanner too, as for USB
+    * SNMP, NetXML-UPS and NUT client (for remote NUT upsd server, like Synology NAS): with manual edits, but will be eased by using nut-scanner too, as for USB

 It uses advanced methods and tools from NUT to remove its configuration complexity.